Flexible Learning Packages & Courses

 These packages are designed for learners who:

-- are looking for the opportunity to build up sector specific skills and fastrack to an interview
+- Are looking for the opportunity to build up sector-specific skills and fast track to an interview

 Benefits of building flexible learning packages:

 - They can be designed to meet specific local employment needs

 - Many OCN London units attract component funding from the Adult Education Budget (AEB)